raphw/byte-buddy/README.md

 assertThat(dynamicType.newInstance().toString(), is("Hello World!"));
 ```

-The default `ByteBuddy` configuration which is used in the above example will create a Java class in the version of
+The default `ByteBuddy` configuration which is used in the above example creatse a Java class in the newest version of
-the class file format that is related by the version of the processing Java virtual machine.
+the class file format that is understood by the processing Java virtual machine.
 As hopefully obvious from
 the example code, the created type will extend the `Object` class and intercept its `toString` method which should
 return a fixed value of `Hello World!`.
-The method to be intercepted is identified by a method matcher.
-In the
+The method to be intercepted is identified by a so-called method matcher.
+In
-example, a predefined method matcher `named(String)` is used which identifies a method by its exact name.
-Byte Buddy
+the above example, a predefined method matcher `named(String)` is used which identifies a method by its exact name.
-comes with numerous predefined and well-tested method matchers which are collected in the `MethodMatchers` class.
-The
+Byte Buddy comes with numerous predefined and well-tested method matchers which are collected in the `MethodMatchers`
-creation of custom matchers is however as simple as implementing the
+class.
+The creation of custom matchers is however as simple as implementing the
 ([functional](http://docs.oracle.com/javase/8/docs/api/java/lang/FunctionalInterface.html)) `MethodMatcher` interface.

-For implementing the `toString` method, the `FixedValue` class defines a constant return value for the intercepted method.
+For implementing the `toString` method, the `FixedValue` class defines a constant return value for the intercepted
+method.
 Defining a constant value is only one example of many method interceptors that ship with Byte Buddy.
-By implementing the
+By
-`Instrumentation` interface, a method could however even be defined by custom byte code.
+implementing the `Instrumentation` interface, a method could however even be defined by custom byte code.

 Finally, the described Java class is created and then loaded into the Java virtual machine.
 For this purpose, a target
 class loader is required as well as a class loading strategy where we choose a wrapper strategy.
-The latter creates a new
+The latter creates a
-child class loader which wraps the given class loader and only knows about the newly created dynamic type.
-Eventually, we
+new child class loader which wraps the given class loader and only knows about the newly created dynamic type.
-can convince ourselves of the result by calling the `toString` method on an instance of the created class and finding
+Eventually, we can convince ourselves of the result by calling the `toString` method on an instance of the created
-the return value to represent the constant value we expected.
+class and finding the return value to represent the constant value we expected.

 A more complex example
 ----------------------